About Worship

-Many Christians in healthy and positive church worship enter the sanctuary, sit down and - aside from singing a song or two - never “physically act” as part of worship.
+Many Christians in healthy and positive church worship enter the sanctuary, sit down and - aside from singing a song or two - never physically as part of worship.
 There is nothing at all wrong with that.

 But Lutherans do things differently; we stand, sit, stand again, kneel, bow, cross ourselves, etc. during worship.
 Why?
 Because we see worship as a model for how we live life in the world as God's people.

-The historic roots of the word liturgy can be defined as “the work of the people.”
-Lutheran worship is work - the work of “breathing in “ and “breathing out.”
+The historic roots of the word liturgy can be defined as a work of the people.
+Lutheran worship is work - the work of breathing in and breathing out.

-In worship we “breath in” God’s gifts (His Word, His forgiveness, His blessing, etc.).
-Then – in response to these things taken in – we “breath out” (we praise in song, we pray in gratitude, we give our offerings, etc).
+In worship we use God's gifts (His Word, His forgiveness, His blessing, etc.).
+Then in response to these things taken in we breath out (we praise in song, we pray in gratitude, we give our offerings, etc).

 This taking in and then responding to God's blessings is a model for how we are called to live our lives.